 Medical-Only Travel Insurance

-Medical-Only travel insurance covers travelers while overseas, including treatment, hospitalization and, in some cases, medical evacuation.
+Medical-Only travel insurance covers travelers while overseas, including treatment, hospitalization and, in most cases, medical evacuation.
 There are some specific clauses for pre-existing conditions that you should read at time of purchase.

-We recommend that you consult your healthcare provider to see what coverage is available.
+We recommend that you consult your healthcare provider to see what coverage is available in your destinations.
 Note: Medicare does not cover foreign travel (link to government site: link)

-Our Medical-Only actually does cover a few things beyond medical, such as Trip Delay and Baggage Delay.
+Our Medical-Only covers a few things beyond medical, such as Trip Delay and Baggage Delay.

 Standard Travel Insurance ("Named Peril")